 This can’t be any further from truth.
 Most project management methodologies came from industries that are considered knowledge work.
 Agile was practiced by software teams long before it became popular.
-Work breakdown structure, Gantt charts and Hybrid project management are the result of work done by people working in the knowledge work industries.
+Work breakdown structure, Basic Gantt chart and Hybrid project management are the result of work done by people working in the knowledge work industries.
 As a project manager you need to find the right PM methodology to use to fit your team and specific project needs.

 Myth #5: Project management software is expensive